Free Virginia Real Estate Purchase Agreement Template | PDF | Word

 10.)
 Septic System Operating Permits Validity: This affirmative disclosure is only mandatory if the property’s septic system is subject to specific health department waiters or maintenance requirements (§ 32.1-164.1:1).

 11.)
 Stormwater Management Facilities: Sellers must provide this form if the property contains a privately owned stormwater management facility (§ 55.1-708.1).
-It informs buyers about long-term maintenance duties and routine inspection requirements associated with the facility.
+It informs buyers about long-term maintenance responsibilities and routine inspection requirements for the facility.

 Sample